d2l-ai/d2l-en/chapter_appendix_math/eigen-decomposition.md

 of linearly independent eigenvectors (so that $W$ is invertible).

 ## Operations on Eigendecompositions
-One nice thing about eigendecompositions is that we can write many operations we usually encounter cleanly in terms of the eigendecomposition.
+One nice thing about eigendecompositions :eqref:`eig-decomp` is that we can write many operations we usually encounter cleanly in terms of the eigendecomposition.
 As a first example, consider: